Interface 16×2 LCD with STM32 (No I2C) — 4-bit Guide

 Basically we are going to use the parallel connection between STM32, and the LCD itself.
 LCD 16×2 can be connected in the parallel mode either using 4 data pins (LCD 4 bit MODE) or using all 8 data pins (8 bit MODE).
 In this tutorial, we are going to use the 4 bit MODE to connect LCD with our microcontroller.

-Second, we have to setup timer to create delay in microseconds.
+Now configure the timer to create delay in microseconds.
 If you are using HCLK less than 100 MHz, you do not need this.
-I am setting it up just in case.
-If you don’t know how to use timer to create delay in microseconds, visit https://controllerstech.com/create-1-microsecond-delay-stm32/
+I am setting it up just for demonstration.
+I have already explained How to use Timer to generate delays in microseconds, so if you have any confusion here, just read the tutorial.

 Now the Cubemx setup is done, let’s take a look at the functions that we are going to use